dortegas/bikesharing/README.md

 For future analysis, we suggest two additional visualizations:

   - The behavior of bike-sharing service requests all year considering weather conditions in New York City and its comparison with Des Moines weather.
+We could start comparing August weather conditions in both cities.
-  -
+  - The localization of less used bikes in stations, in such a way those could be distributed on the top stations to reduce bike cost reparations.